Labdabeta/bitmartyr/README.md

 ### Standard Format (recommended)

 The standard format is recommended since it is far more efficient.
-In standard format your AI will first receive the three common integers (random value, maximum random value, turn number) on standard input.
-After that it will continuously receive sets of 25 numbers indicating a unit as in the basic format.
+In standard format your AI will continuously receive sets of 25 numbers indicating a unit as in the basic format.
 This list's end will be indicated by the end of standard input.

 As output, an executable in standard format shall produce a series of outputs in any output format each corresponding to the provided units in order.